-The above assessment is a simplified assessment undertaken to review all of the potential areas of flood storage in order to refine the selection.
-Each of the above models assume total downstream catchment flow which is not appropriate for the upper catchment, particularly the Sting Brae location due to its location above the confluence with the Cheyne.
+The above assessment is undertaken to review all of the potential areas of flood storage in order to refine the selection.
+Each of the above models assume total downstream catchment flow which is not appropriate for the upper catchment, particularly the Sting Brae location due to its location above the confluence with the Cheyne Burn.